Understanding TSP Annuities

 - The annuity is tied to a joint annuitant as well, who can keep getting payments after you die.

-If you die before your spouse, the payments will continue and be distributed to them until they die.
+In a joint life setup, you can select a joint annuitant (usually a spouse) who can benefit from the payments as well.
+If you die before your spouse, the payments continue and are distributed to them until they die.

 The second thing to consider is whether you want to include a cash refund feature with your annuity.
-This option can provide more certainty for your beneficiaries by guaranteeing that any money left over from what you put into the annuity will be distributed to them when you die.
+This option can provide more certainty for your beneficiaries by guaranteeing that any money left over from what you put into the annuity is distributed to them when you die.
+However, it lowers the payments you receive while you are alive.

-The other option available to you is setting up a 10-year certain period.
+The other option is setting up a 10-year certain period.
 If you opt for this protection, the payments from your annuity are available for 10 years regardless of when you die.
+Say, for example, that you die five years after purchasing the annuity.
+The payments would continue for another five years (the rest of the 10-year period) to your beneficiary.

 Who Should Consider Buying a TSP Annuity?

-In order to buy a TSP annuity, you must be eligible for and have a TSP.
+To buy a TSP annuity, you must be eligible for and have a TSP.

 This option is available to federal employees.
 If your retirement plan is not a TSP, then you don’t have access to TSP annuities.